colebob9/UchuujinPatchScripts/README.md

 2. Put game .ISO in the same directory as the .bat scripts.
 (Named `2668 - Nichijou - Uchuujin (Japan) (v1.01).iso` in config file.
 Change if needed.)
 3. Use `0 - RunAll.bat` to run a task.
 Press 1 to create a patch and playtest the game.

-(Or, execute each script in order, if you want to do it manually.
+(Or, execute each script in order, if you want to do it manually at your own discretion.
 Only recommended for dev work on the scripts.)